naveena-as/AccommodationRecommendation/README.md

 ![Connection and import](https://user-images.githubusercontent.com/67685791/120346702-3e321380-c319-11eb-9583-c7bea6f18b07.png)

-Here, “accomodation” is the database name and “listing” is the collection name.
+Here, `accomodation` is the database name and “listing” is the collection name.
+`datetime` has been included for updating the `last_review` field while rating a listing,  `pprint` for printing documents in an orderly manner.

 The menu has 10 queries and an option to quit.